Child Advocacy Studies

 CAST 3290 Traumatic Stress in Childhood and Adolescence: 3 semester hours

 Same as PSYCH 3290.
-Prerequisites: PSYCH 2270 (majors) or PSYCH 2268 or ED PSY 2212 or approval from the instructor.
-This course is an exploration of the biopsychosocial impact of community, family, and individual trauma and stressors experienced during infancy, childhood, and adolescence.
-It introduces students to relevant theoretical frameworks, cultural considerations, and advocacy strategies.
+Prerequisites: PSYCH 2270 (majors), PSYCH 2268, or approval from the instructor.
+Exploration of the impact of stressors experienced during infancy, childhood, and adolescence.
+Integrates how theoretical frameworks, cultural considerations and policy implications apply to child development research and practice.

 CAST 3295 Service Learning Projects in Child Advocacy: 2 semester hours